mp49/ADSimPeaks/README.md

 * example - 1D ADSimPeaks example
 * example2d - 2D ADSimPeaks example

-The IOC applications demonstrate how to instantiate the driver for 1D data or 2D data.
+The IOC applications demonstrate how to instantiate the driver.
+The same function is used for both 1D and 2D data, with a 2D driver being setup if the Y dimension is non-zero.

-For 1D data the driver is instantiated in the IOC startup script like:
+For 1D data (max size = 65536) the driver is instantiated in the IOC startup script like:
 ```
 # Arguments:
 # 1 - Asyn port name